jackcho0301/Portfolio-2023/README.md

 ## Text Analysis of Jane Austen and Louisa May Alcott novels
 ### Python Data Analysis Project
-[Link to the code repository](https://github.com/jackcho0301/Portfolio-2022/tree/master/Text-Analysis(Python))
+[Link to the code repository](https://github.com/jackcho0301/Portfolio-2022/tree/master/Text-Analysis(Python)) The code analyzes five novels by Jane Austen and five novels by Louisa May Alcott and run k-means algorithm on two different feature sets: "positive-sentiment" words and stopwords.
+Using these two feature sets resulted in classifying the corpus to the two authors with high accuracy.